WHATCOM LAND TRUST

 #truth

-So for every project, we spend a lot of time just listening.
-This starts with a bunch of phone calls, then moves on to our clients answering a questionnaire that helps define the ‘why’ behind the project.
+For every project, we spend a lot of time just listening.
+This starts with a bunch of phone calls, then moves on to our clients answering a questionnaire that helps define the ‘why’ behind the story.
 This may seem like a small thing, but this is where the magic begins to happen.

 With this questionnaire, Whatcom Land Trust communicated the framework that had to be achieved with this project: we had to celebrate the great work of the past 40 years while also communicating a strong vision for the future.